 Welcome to LIVE Comet Data

 Discovered only in March of this year, Comet Jacques (C/2014 E2) was predicted to be one of the brighter comets of 2014.
-Although, still fairly faint, Comet Jacques reached a magnitude of +5.66 last month and was visible with a keen eye and a decent pair of binoculars.
+Although, still fairly faint, Comet Jacques reached a magnitude of +5.66 in August and was visible with just a keen eye and a decent pair of binoculars.
 See LIVE data including Right Ascension and Declination data here.

 At just one third the distance of our Moon, Comet Siding Spring (C/2012 A1) is set to pass Mars ten times closer than any recorded comet has ever passed Earth.
 As NASA currently have two spacecraft orbiting the red planet (and one on the way), cautionary measures are being drafted to manoeuvre the spacecraft (if necessary) out of harms way …more >